 Sears to Home and Weekly E-blasts

-Sears to Home is a weekly e-blast sent to parents on Fridays, and is also available on the School website.
-If you wish to make a submission to this publication, please contact Kris Whisner, 847-853-1738, the Communications Chair.
-Make sure the school e-blasts do not end up in your spam folder as they are the main source of information.
+Sears to Home is a weekly e-newsletter sent to parents on Fridays, and is also available on the School website.
+If you wish to submit content to this publication, please contact Julie Ruck, the Communications Chair.

 The Sears Directory

-This annual publication is full of useful contact information.
+This annual publication is filled with useful contact information.
 We have included a copy of last year’s directory in your newcomers’ welcome packet.
-The new directory for the 2012-2013 school year is available for purchase during September Curriculum Nights.
-After this date, the handbook may be purchased by contacting Mrs. Katy Knoer, firstname.lastname@example.org.
+The new directory for the 2013-2014 school year is available for purchase during September Curriculum Nights.
+After this date, the handbook may be purchased at the Front Desk Greeter’s desk at Sears.
 We recommend ordering at least three copies – one for home, one for the car and an extra (for the office or in case you lose a copy).
 Once the handbooks have been distributed, there are seldom extra copies available.
 Take time to read through it cover to cover because it contains most of the names, telephone numbers and e-mail addresses for people you may need to contact.

 The Joseph Sears School Parent Handbook

-By now you should have received your copy of the school’s Parent Handbook from the Principal’s office.
-If you haven’t received yours by August 10th, please contact the school office if you need a copy or have misplaced your copy.
+This year, the Parent Handbook has been combined with the Sears Directory and is distributed in each family’s youngest child’s classroom at the Meet and Greet Day.
+Please contact the school office if you need a copy.
 The information in the Parent Handbook is also available on the district website under the Communications tab.
-This document contains all the pertinent information about the school, faculty, programs and policies with which you will want to familiarize yourself.
+This document contains all pertinent information about the school, faculty, programs and policies with which you should become familiar.

 There are many different opportunities within the PVA to get involved, at all different levels of time commitment.
 Please contact Volunteer coordinator Kelly Mangel for more information.
-This information is also available on the district website under “Parents.”
+This information is also available on the district website under the Parents tab.
 If you choose to become a room parent (for grades K-5), you will be advised at the beginning of the school year what is expected of you.
 Typically being a room parent for younger grades is a greater time commitment than for the older grades.
 Even if you do not volunteer to be a room parent, there are always numerous opportunities throughout the school year to be active in your child’s classroom.
 Whether it’s to attend class parties, help out with special assignments or chaperone field trips, your child’s teacher and the room parents for your child’s class will be in contact with parents throughout the year giving you plenty of opportunities to get involved.

 SOME UPCOMING EVENTS

-Don’t miss the Newcomers’ Cocktail Party, held in your honor, from 7:00-9:00 pm at the Kenilworth Club located at 410 Kenilworth Avenue.
-Come mingle with fellow newcomers along with your host family, the JSSPVA Board, The School Board, Dr. Kelley Kalinich, Superintendent and Dr. Janice Matthews, our new Principal.
+Don’t miss the Newcomers’ Cocktail Party, held in your honor, starting at 6:30pm.
+Come mingle with fellow newcomers along with your host family, The School Board, Superintendent Dr. Kelley Kalinich and Principal Dr. Janice Matthews

 The Kenilworth Park District sets up a skating rink in the baseball field behind Sears School in the winter, (weather permitting), and students ice skate as part of the PE curriculum.
 Students wishing to can turn in their used skates and trade them for the next size up.
-Chris Guthrie, 847-920-0166, is chairing this year’s skate exchange program.
+Carrie Kelly is chairing this year’s Skate Exchange program.
 A notice will go out to all parents to let them know when the skate exchange will take place.

-Every year, the JSSPVA raises money to support the education of Sears students.
+Every year, the JSSPVA raises money to support the education of Sears' students.
 With this money, the JSSPVA funds field trips, enrichment at the school, enhanced technology, classroom equipment, and a curricular scholarship fund, among other things.
 Donations to the JSSPVA generate important learning opportunities for our kids.
 The Benefit Chairwoman is Elizabeth Phillips-Sorich.